Fruit Fly Brain Hackathon 2018

 Participants only need to bring a laptop to the hackathon to fully explore the capacity of the FFBO.
 For attendees interested in installing FFBO on their own machines, or developing new features, all service packages will be available in the form of Docker images.
 We will also provide a number of accounts to access servers hosted on Amazon EC2 or Google cloud services.

-The source codes for fruit fly brain observatory is available at:
+The source code for fruit fly brain observatory is available at:

 For an introduction/tutorial to the FFBO, please see the following collection of hackpads: